Helen specialises in China-related dispute resolution with a focus on commercial arbitration.

-Helen advises Chinese SOEs and private enterprises, as well as multinational corporations operating in China on various contentious matters, with a special focus on commercial arbitration, compliance and investigation, as well as other forms of disputes resolution including pre-action strategy and settlement negotiation.
+Helen advises Chinese state-owned enterprises (SOEs) and private enterprises, as well as multinational corporations operating in China, on contentious matters.
+Her practice focuses on commercial arbitration, compliance and investigation, as well as other forms of dispute resolution including pre-action strategy and settlement negotiation.

 - a leading Chinese entrepreneur and group of companies in CIETAC arbitration and parallel Hong Kong and Singapore court proceedings in defending claims brought by an international fund

-- a China-based leading telecommunications company in an LCIA arbitration against a Cyprus company in relation to disputes arising out of a large scale telecommunications project in Russia
+- a China-based leading telecommunications company in an LCIA arbitration against a Cyprus company in regards to a dispute arising out of a large scale telecommunications project in Russia